Johnny Depp Was Denied An Appeal For His Libel Case Against The Sun

 Depp has another legal case pending against his ex-wife.
 He is suing Heard in the U.S. over an opinion piece she wrote in the Washington Post, as per BBC News.
 Depp claims the article implied he was violent towards her.

-Heard's lawyer in the U.S., Elaine Charlson Bredehoft, said the UK judgement was "not a surprise" and that "very soon, we will be presenting even more voluminous evidence" Stateside.
+Heard's lawyer in the U.S., Elaine Charlson Bredehoft, said the UK judgment was "not a surprise" and that "very soon, we will be presenting even more voluminous evidence" Stateside.

 If you or someone you know is experiencing any form of domestic violence, you can reach the National Domestic Violence Hotline 24/7 at 800-799-7233, by texting LOVEIS to 22522, or through online chat.
 To learn more about how you can be an informed friend or family member to a domestic violence survivor, you can learn more through the Washington State Coalition Against Domestic Violence’s Friends & Family Guide.